Arjunmurali666/Ansible_WordPress_LAMP/README.md

 # WordPress_LAMP_Ansible
-## Ansible - This is a Ansible playbook which can be used to install and configure Wordpress on a LAMP environment.
+## Ansible - This is an Ansible playbook which can be used to install Wordpress on a LAMP environment.

 ```ansible
 ---